tier4/CalibrationTools/sensor/docs/tutorials/marker_radar_lidar_calibrator.md

 ## FAQ

-- During the calibration, why doesn't the reflector detection show on the rviz?
+- Why doesn't the reflector detection show on the rviz?

   1. Make sure the center of the reflector faces toward the radar sensor, and the height of the reflector is enough for the radar to detect.